 Why every weight-loss curve flattens eventually

-Three biological mechanisms converge to produce the flattening.
+Three biological mechanisms converge to produce the flattening, and together they go a long way toward explaining why weight loss gets harder over time.
 The first is energy expenditure.
 As body weight falls, resting metabolic rate falls with it, both because a smaller body needs less fuel and because adaptive thermogenesis reduces metabolic rate further than tissue loss alone would predict.
 By month 6, a patient who started at 100 kg and has lost 12 kg is burning meaningfully fewer calories at rest than they were at baseline.

 The second mechanism is intake recalibration.
 Semaglutide reduces appetite by acting on the hypothalamus and brainstem.
 The effect is real and sustained, but the brain adapts partially over time.
 Daniel Drucker at the Lunenfeld-Tanenbaum Research Institute, who has spent four decades on GLP-1 biology, has noted that the satiety-enhancing effect appears to reach a steady state rather than continuing to deepen indefinitely.
 The caloric intake that produces a deficit at month 2 may produce energy balance at month 8 — without any conscious change in eating behaviour.